-As a trader, you should already have a basic understanding of the technical and fundamental factors that usually move the markets.
 You probably have an idea of how a particular economic event, such as an interest rate decision or a GDP release, could affect price action or how certain candlestick patterns signal that a reversal could be in the cards.

 To gain an even better edge, you can add to your database of market factors by making careful observations and noting down recurring patterns.
 For instance, you recently observed that CPI releases tend to carry more weight these days, as forex traders would like to see how the oil price slump is affecting consumer price levels.
 You can mark these events on your calendar to see how the market usually reacts.

 2. Use these observations to create a hypothesis for price action.

 Let’s say you’ve noticed that investors get hungry for more risk whenever a central bank talks about adding monetary stimulus.
 What you can do is note what actually happened, how currency pairs reacted, and which forex trade setups could’ve enabled you to catch a part of that move.